obfusk/koneko/README.md

 NB: work in progress.

-Koneko is a simple concatenative stack-based programming language with lisp influences.
+Koneko (子猫 -- "kitten" in Japanese) is a simple concatenative stack-based programming language with lisp influences.
 It is intended to combine the elegance of the (point-free) "concatenation is composition" model with the elegance of lisp-like languages (esp. anonymous functions with named arguments).

 ### Properties